th2-net/th2-data-services/README.md

 ## 2.3.
 Short theory

 The library provides tools for handling stream data.
-What’s a stream?
+Whats a stream?
 It's a sequence of elements from a source that supports aggregate operations.

 ### Terms